Testate succession in South African law: Ius accrescendi

-Ius accrescendi, or the right of accrual, is the right of beneficiaries to whom an interest in property has been left jointly to take the share of one of them who fails to take his or her share.
-Such failure may take place by the death of the beneficiary before vesting occurs; or by the beneficiary's incapacity to take his or her share; or by the beneficiary's refusal to adiate.
+Ius accrescendi, or the right of accrual, is the right of beneficiaries to whom an interest in property has been left jointly to take the share of one of them who fails to take their share.
+Such failure may take place by the death of the beneficiary before vesting occurs; or by the beneficiary's incapacity to take their share; or by the beneficiary's refusal to adiate.

 Where the ius accrescendi operates the co-beneficiaries to whom the vacant portion accrues take the same shares thereof as they do of their own portion.
 Where it does not operate the share vacated by a co-heir devolves upon the intestate heirs of the testator, while the share vacated by a co-legatee falls into the residue of the estate and devolves upon the heirs, testate or intestate, of the testator.

 The right of accrual, then, is the right co-heirs and co-legatees have of inheriting a share which a co-heir or co-legatee cannot, or does not wish to, receive.
 Accrual can, however, only operate if provision is not made for substitution either by the testator himself or herself, or ex lege through the operation of section 2C of the Wills Act, 1953.

 Whether or not accrual operates in certain circumstances depends on the intention of the testator as it appears from the will.
 The testator may make some express provision on the point.
 If the intention of the testator is not clear, his probable intention must be deduced from certain indications in the language of the will itself, or from the surrounding circumstances.
 To assist the court in ascertaining the testator's probable intention various canons of construction or conjecturae have been evolved, the most important of which concerns the method of joinder of the beneficiaries.

 The mode in which beneficiaries are joined is only one of the indications, although an important one, in ascertaining the probable intention of the testator.
 It must be stressed, however, that these conjecturae are merely guides and not hard and fast rules of law.